EnigmaCurry/dry_agent/README.md

    always remotely control these machines via (root) SSH context, from a workstation.

- * Workstation - these are secure machines that you run `d.rymcg.tech` and/or `docker` commands _from_.
-Workstation hosts do not run Docker containers themselves, but they control remote Docker servers that do.
-The workstation is the system where all your declarative service config files are stored and edited.
+ * Workstation - these are secure machines that control your entire fleet or subdivision thereof.
+This is where you run `d.rymcg.tech` and/or `docker` commands _from_.
+Workstation machines do not run Docker containers themselves, but they control remote Docker servers that do.
+The workstation is the system where all of your declarative service config files are stored and edited.
 The workstation is the only interface you use to install services, and it is where you do all of your admin tasks across your fleet.
 One workstation typically controls several remote server contexts.

-`dry_agent` serves the role of the Workstation, and because its a Podman container, it can be embedded within any other Linux host or server.
+`dry_agent` serves the role of the Workstation, and because it's a Podman container, it can be embedded within any other Linux host or server.